 In addition, the Company entered into a sponsored research agreement with COH in which the Company will fund continued research in the amount of \$2.0 million per year, payable in four equal installments, over the next five years.
-For the three months ended September 30, 2016 and 2015, the Company recorded \$0.5 million and \$0.5 million, respectively, in research and development expenses on the Condensed Statements of Operations.
-For the nine months ended September 30, 2016 and for the period from March 13, 2015 (inception) to September 30, 2015, the Company recorded \$1.5 million and \$1.0 million, respectively, in research and development expenses on the Condensed Statements of Operations.
+The research covered under this arrangement is for II-13, CD123 and the Spacer technology.
+For the three months ended March 31, 2017 and 2016, the Company recorded \$0.5 million and \$0.5 million, respectively, in research and development expenses in the Statements of Operation.